 It was excellent speaking to Mel; her words provided valuable insight into the makeup artist world, so we thank her again for offering them.
 The great news is that the upskilling she mentioned is easier than ever, thanks to CPD-Endorsed makeup course training from OCA that’s video-based and is offered with 1-to-1 mentor support, seven days a week.

-If you’d like to know more about the enhanced learning experience we offer, you can take a look at our Student Study Demo or visit us today at www.onlinecoursesaustralia.edu.au.
-There you’ll also find training covering more than 20 different professional industries and a selection of flexible payment options to make paying for your learning more manageable.
+If you’d like to know more about the enhanced learning experience we offer, you can look at our Student Study Demo or visit us today at www.onlinecoursesaustralia.edu.au.
+There you’ll also find training covering more than 20 different professional industries and flexible payment options to make paying for your learning more manageable.